Integration overview¶

 labgrid-fcefynis added as a lab entry inlabnet.yaml(the upstream registry).- A

-labgrid-exporteron the FCEFyN host registers all DUTs with the global coordinator over WireGuard. - Runners on Paul's VM can then run openwrt-tests jobs on our hardware, exactly as they do with any other lab.
+labgrid-exporteron the FCEFyN host registers all DUTs with the locallabgrid-coordinator(loopback :20408, same host). - GitHub-hosted runners reach our coordinator through the SSH gateway VM (WireGuard) and can run openwrt-tests jobs on our hardware, exactly as they do with any other lab.

 From the coordinator's perspective, our lab is indistinguishable from any other contributor.
 The process to set this up is documented in openwrt-tests onboarding.